MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR245d884a8952b47-Grantors-Others-Treated-as-Substantial-Owners/section-1.671-5.md

 (*2*) *Determine the amount for the calendar year.* The trustee or middleman must multiply the monthly amount of each item of income per trust interest by the number of trust interests held by the TIH on the record date of each month.
 The trustee or middleman then must aggregate the monthly amounts for each item of income to determine the total amount of each item of income that is attributable to the TIH for the calendar year.

-(D) *Definitions for this paragraph (g)(2).* For purposes of this paragraph (g)(2)(ii) -
+(D) *Definitions for this paragraph (g)(2).* For purposes of this paragraph (g)(2)(ii)—

 (*1*) The *record date* is the date used by the WHMT to determine the owner of the trust interest for the purpose of distributing the payment for the month.

 (*2*) The *original face amount of the trust interest* is the original principal amount of a trust interest on its issue date.

-(iii) *Reporting OID information under the safe harbor.* With respect to each month, trustee or middleman must determine the amount of OID that is attributable to each trust interest held by a TIH by multiplying -
+(iii) *Reporting OID information under the safe harbor.* With respect to each month, trustee or middleman must determine the amount of OID that is attributable to each trust interest held by a TIH by multiplying—

 (A) The product of the OID factor multiplied by the original face amount of the trust interest, divided by 1,000; by